 - 2.1 The following section sets out the planning policy context within which the master plan has been prepared, and which will in turn inform future planning application(s) on the site.
-This includes existing national planning policy, saved policies from Dacorum Borough Local Plan (1991-2011), the recently adopted Core Strategy, and the emerging Site Allocations DPD. - 2.2 This document also reflects and takes forward a considerable period of site study and policy formulation related to the LA3 site, including engagement with the local community.
+This includes existing national planning policy, saved policies from Dacorum Borough Local Plan (adopted 21 April 2004)1, the Core Strategy and the Site Allocations DPD. - 2.2 This document also reflects and takes forward a considerable period of site study and policy formulation related to the LA3 site, including engagement with the local community.
 These are summarised below.